Maximize Your TSP Retirement Fund

 Maximizing Your Thrift Savings Plan Retirement Fund

-All government employees are uniquely positioned to set themselves up for a great retirement.
-How?
-Through the Thrift Savings Plan (TSP).
-The TSP offers the same type of savings and tax benefits that many private corporations provide their employees under their 401-K plans.
+The Thrift Savings Plan (TSP) offers similar retirement savings and tax benefits that many private corporations provide their employees under their 401-K plans.
 (Learn the full ins and outs of the TSP here.)
 Not sure how to best utilize your TSP?
 Here are some tips…

-The government doesn’t have a 401-K plan or normal retirement funds like an IRA or Roth IRA.
-(In 2020, the limit for contribution to your Roth IRA is $6,000.)
-However, the limit for contributions for the TSP in 2020 is $19,500.
+The government doesn’t offer a 401-K plan or other retirement funds like an IRA or Roth IRA.

-Basically, the more you contribute to your TSP, the better off you’ll be when it comes time to tap into your retirement savings.
-If your retirement fund has a higher limit for contributions, you’ll be able to save more.
+The more you contribute to your TSP, the better off you’ll be when it comes time to tap into your retirement savings.
+If your retirement fund has a higher contribution limit, you can save more.

 How to Make The Most Of Your TSP

-‘Maxing out’ or contributing the full limit to your TSP ($19,500) year after year is the best way to make the most of your TSP retirement fund.
-Nothing seems to be guaranteed anymore and that is why we suggest taking matters into your own hands and preparing for retirement yourself by getting as close to maxing out your TSP yearly.
+‘Maxing out’ or contributing the full limit to your TSP ($22,500 in 2023, subject to change) year after year is an important option to make the most of your TSP retirement fund.

-Not everyone is going to be able to save $19,500 every year because of life situations, income level, etc. However, by starting to put away as much money per year into your TSP as early as you can is going to significantly help you when you are looking to retire.
+Not everyone will be able to save a lump sum in excess of $20k every year because of life situations, income level, etc. However, starting to put away as much money per year into your TSP as early as you can is going to help prepare you for your retirement years.

 How to Contribute Effectively

 Set up automatic payments that transfer money from your bank account to your brokerage account regularly, such as every two weeks or once a month.
-This way, smaller increments of money are being put away as opposed to one large chunk of money all at once.
-This way you can also become accustomed to & comfortable with regularly saving smaller amounts, if you aren’t already.
+This way, smaller increments of money are being put away instead of one large chunk of money all at once.
+This way you can also become accustomed to & comfortable with regularly saving smaller amounts if you aren’t already.

 Setting up these periodic contributions has another benefit, too.
 You’re adopting the practice of “dollar-cost averaging.”
-That’s when you buy investments in small periodic payments, rather than in one big lump sum.
-Doing this means you buy no matter what is going on in the market and over time (we’re talking long-term here) the differences in prices eventually average out.
+That’s when you buy investments in small periodic payments rather than in one big lump sum.
+Doing this means you buy no matter what is going on in the market and over time (we’re talking long-term here), the price differences eventually average out.